-Generic name Available Formulations Route Usual Recommended Frequency Comments lanthanum carbonate Chewable tablet, powder Oral Administered with meals or immediately after meals Use is not recommended in children.
+Generic name Available Formulations Route Usual Recommended Frequency Comments calcium acetate Capsule, tablet, solution Oral Administered with each meal ferric citrate Tablet Oral Three times daily with meals Do not crush or chew because it may cause discoloration of teeth and mouth. lanthanum carbonate Chewable tablet, powder Oral Administered with meals or immediately after meals Use is not recommended in children.
 In animal studies, lanthanum was deposited into developing bone including the growth plate.
-Consequences of lanthanum bone deposition are unknown. sevelamer carbonate Powder for oral suspension, tablet Oral Three times daily with meals sevelamer hydrochloride Tablet Oral Three times daily with meals sucroferric oxyhydroxide Chewable tablet Oral Three times daily with meals
+Consequences of lanthanum bone deposition are unknown.
+Powder can be considered in patients with poor dentition or difficulty swallowing tablets. sevelamer carbonate Powder for oral suspension, tablet Oral Three times daily with meals Dose in adults is based on serum phosphorus levels.
+Dose in pediatric patients should be based on body surface area. sevelamer hydrochloride Tablet Oral Three times daily with meals sucroferric oxyhydroxide Chewable tablet Oral Three times daily with meals Tablets should be chewed or crushed and not swallowed whole.